 This is the day on which Jesus, as the Messiah, made His triumphal entry into Jerusalem.
 He rode a young donkey in preparation for His crucifixion, which took place five days later on the 14 of Nisan.

 Disciples laid palm leaves for Jesus to ride over and also waved them to declare him as King.

 In the modern Christian calendar, we call this day Palm Sunday, which celebrates this Triumphal Entry.
 It was either 6 April AD32, or 4 April AD33.
-In either case, it was the 10th Nisan in the Jewish calendar, no matter which year in the Gregorian calendar we try to make The Triumphal Entry.
+In either case, it was the 10th Nisan in the Jewish calendar, no matter which day or year in the Gregorian calendar we try to make The Triumphal Entry.

 Jesus fulfills another prophecy from the Old Testament of over ten prophecies that He fulfilled that week.

 Jesus also for-filled over 300 specifications of His coming, death and resurrection.

 The Triumphal Entry – The King Enters Jerusalem